Email Marketing: The Complete Guide 2026

 - Email 2 (after 24 hours): Social proof (reviews, testimonials) + urgency ("Only 3 left in stock").

-Inactive subscribers (no opens in 90+ days) lower your sender reputation.
+Inactive subscribers (no opens for 90+ days) lower your sender reputation.
 Reactivate or remove:

 Recommended sequence (3 emails over 30 days):

-- Email 1: "We miss you" -- Summary of the best content from recent months.
+- Email 1: "We miss you" – summary of the best content of the last months.

 - Email 2: Exclusive offer or incentive only for this group.

-- Email 3: Last chance -- "Do you still want to hear from us?" with a clear Yes/No CTA.
+- Email 3: Last chance – "Would you like to keep hearing from us?" with a clear yes/no CTA.

-Those who do not respond after Email 3 are removed from the list.
-This is not a defeat -- it improves your list hygiene and therefore your deliverability.
+Anyone who does not respond after email 3 is removed from the list.
+That is not a defeat – it improves your list hygiene and thus your delivery rate.

 - Post-purchase: Order confirmation, shipping info, product tips, review request, cross-selling